Saying 'No'.

 Family pressures, cultural rhetoric, education systems, job markets, careers, relationships, dating, finance....

-And as we keep trying to 'solve' adult problems with what was essentially a child's tool-kit, the problem-solving becomes the biggest problem.
+And as we tried to 'solve' adult problems with what was essentially a child's tool-kit, the problem-solving became the biggest problem.

-- The people pleasers realize they can’t keep everyone happy.
+- The people-pleasers noticed they can’t keep everyone happy.

-- The leaders attempting uninvited dominance are left alone in the room.
+- The bullies found themselves left alone in the room.

-This is usually the crossroad where life finally begins pushing the real question underneath the entire dynamic into our faces with a force where avoiding it is simply not an option anymore.
+This is the crossroad where the real question underneath the entire dynamic comes at us with a force that makes avoiding it simply not the option it once was anymore.

-Who am I when the role I've been playing is no longer required?
+Who am I when the role I've been playing is not necessary?

 That's when ‘saying no’ becomes interesting.